March 2025 - Diary of a Revenue Engineer

 Strength

-• I’ve been enjoying the comedic and scientific musings of Mike Israetel from "Renaisance Periodization" and he’s helping me up my game in the muscle department... much needed.
+I’ve been enjoying the comedic and scientific musings of Mike Israetel from "Renaisance Periodization" and he’s helping me up my game in the muscle department.
+I’m able to lift and pull more with greater technique… but I still have a long way to go.

 Endurance